Connector

 COM CHANGE USER

-The COM_CHANGE_USER command is used to change the user of the current connection.
-It also resets the following connection states
+COM_CHANGE_USER is a command to change the user of the current connection.
+It also resets the following connection states:

 conn.changeUser("root", "password")